helicobacter pylori infections 6mm market

 Helicobacter pylori (H. pylori) Infection Epidemiology

-- According to DelveInsight analysis, the total prevalent cases of H. pylori infection in the 6MM were approximately b in 2025 and are projected to increase to around 153 million by 2036 over the forecast period.
+- According to DelveInsight’s estimates, the total diagnosed prevalent cases of H. pylori infection in the 6MM were approximately ~148 million in 2025.

-The H. pylori Infection drug chapters provide a detailed, market-focused review of approved therapies and the emerging pipeline.
-It covers the mechanism of action, clinical trial data, regulatory approvals, patents, collaborations, and strategic partnerships for each therapy, along with their advantages, limitations, and recent developments.
+The H. pylori Infection drug chapters provide a detailed, market-focused review of approved therapies and the emerging pipeline across Phase III clinical trials.
+It covers the mechanism of action, clinical trial data, regulatory approvals, patents, collaborations, strategic partnerships upcoming Key catalyst for each therapy, along with their advantages, limitations, and recent developments.
 This section offers critical insights into the H. pylori Infection treatment landscape, supporting market assessment, competitive analysis, and growth forecasting for the H. pylori Infection therapeutics market.

 Omeprazole Magnesium, Amoxicillin, and Rifabutin (TALICIA): RedHill BioPharma/Cumberland Pharmaceuticals